garylirocks/quickrefs/sql-server.markdown

 ## Indexes

-- Clustered index
+- **Clustered index**
-  - Is the underlying table, stored in sorted order of the key value
+  - Is the underlying table, defines how the rows are sorted
-  - Only one clustered index on a given table
+  - A table can have Only one clustered index
     - A table without a clustered index is called a heap, typically used only as staging tables
   - Clustered index key should:
     - As narrow as possible
     - Use columns with unique and distinct values
     - On columns used frequently for sorting
+    - Usually include the primary key (but NOT mandatory)
+  - Primary key will be clustered by default, if you don't specify another clustered key
+  - eg. for an `Orders` table, primary key is `OrderId`, clustered index on `OrderDate`
-- Nonclustered indexes
+- **Nonclustered indexes**
-  - Separate structures form the data rows
+  - Separate structures from the data rows
-  - Contains the key values, and a pointer to the row
+  - Contains the key values
+  - Always contains the clustered key
   - Can have multiple nonclustered indexes on a table
-  - Can add extra nonkey columns to the leaf level of a index
+  - Can add extra nonkey columns to the leaf level of an index
     - If a nonclustered index doesn't have all the columns to fulfill a query, then a "**Key lookup**" against the clustered index operation happens in an execution plan
-- Columnstore indexes
+- **Columnstore indexes**
   - Intially targeted at data warehouses
     - Best on analytic queries scanning large data sets, such as fact tables
   - Enhance performance for queries involving large aggregation